ErikGXDev/unbeatable-demo-song-hack/README.md

 ## Installation

-To use, download MelonLoader ( https://melonwiki.xyz/ ) and put a .dll of this mod into the Mods folder.
-A GUI should pop up.
+To use, download BepInEx 5 ( https://github.com/BepInEx/BepInEx ) and put a .dll of this mod into a `BepInEx/plugins/UnbeatableSongHack` folder (you will probably have to create that folder yourself).
+When installed, a GUI should be accessible in-game.

 ## Custom Maps